Reshuffle in PML-N: Khaqan Abbasi appointed senior vice president

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Former prime minister Shahid Khaqan Abbasi has been appointed senior vice president of the Pakistan Muslim-Nawaz (PML-N), while Maryam Nawaz has been made vice president in a major reshuffle of the party on Friday.
+ISLAMABAD: Former prime minister Shahid Khaqan Abbasi has been appointed senior vice president of the Pakistan Muslim League Nawaz (PML-N), while Maryam Nawaz has been made vice president in a major reshuffle of the party on Friday.

 The reoganisation comes after the party surrendered two important parliamentary positions due to party president Shahbaz Sharif's expected long stay in London for medical treatment.